 4.5 Unless the parties agree otherwise (in writing), artwork is not included in any print prices quoted to the Client in the Scope of Work.

-4.6 If for any reason an employee of the Company (whether as an employee, independent contractor or in any other capacity) by the Client to perform the same or substantially similar work for the Client at any time during their employment with the Company (where such work is separate to the Engagement) or within 12 months after their employment with the Company ends, the Client must pay the Company a finder’s fee of $3000 plus GST.
+4.6 If for any reason an employee of the Company is hired (whether as an employee, independent contractor or in any other capacity) by the Client to perform the same or substantially similar work for the Client at any time during their employment with the Company (where such work is separate to the Engagement) or within 12 months after their employment with the Company ends, the Client must pay the Company a finder’s fee of $3000 plus GST.

 5. Terms of payment

 5.1 Money doesn’t drive our business to do great work and provide great service, but it does fuel it.
 The may Company requires a deposit before undertaking any design work or going into production on any signage or print.
 The amount of the deposit required and when it must be paid will be specified in the Scope of Work.

 5.2 Any payments due to the Company can be made:

 (a) by direct credit to our ANZ bank account: 06-0925-0529774-00 (Back 9 Design Ltd); or

 (b) by paying in-studio – we accept Visa and Mastercard or good old fashioned cold hard cash.

 5.3 Unless otherwise agreed between the Company and the Client, the Client must pay each invoice issued by the Company within 10 working days of the date of the invoice.